Stillerman/speaker-detect/README.md

 ## Notes

-- This application currently uses a central server for peer discovery and message relaying.
-It's not a true peer-to-peer system.
 - Volume detection is implemented for both Windows and macOS.
 - There's no authentication or security measures in place.
 Use in trusted networks only.